 Boise State Graduate Assistantships provide support to graduate students who are committed to continuing their education at the graduate level.
-Departments may award teaching, research, or service assistantships which provide a stipend, tuition waiver, and health insurance.
+Departments may award teaching, research, or service assistantships which provide a salary, tuition waiver, and health insurance.
 Assistantships are awarded competitively and the contract period includes at least one full semester or session.
 Students are required to be admitted to a graduate program, meet minimum registration requirements, and continue to meet satisfactory degree progress.

 Graduate Assistantships are offered by the departments.
 Students may contact departments with questions about available positions.
 Students wishing to apply for graduate assistantships must correspond directly with the department offering the assistantship.